nproellochs/SentimentDictionaries/README.md

 SentimentDictionaries
 =====================

 This library provides domain-specific dictionaries for sentiment analysis.
-Each dictionary consists of words that statistically feature a positive or negative polarity in movie reviews or financial filings The dictionaries are extracted from two different corpora, namely, IMDb movie reviews and U.S. regulated Form 8-K filings.
+Each dictionary consists of words that statistically feature a positive or negative polarity in movie reviews or financial filings.
+The dictionaries are extracted from two different corpora, namely, IMDb movie reviews and U.S. regulated Form 8-K filings.
 Details are available from the following reference.

 -   Pröllochs, Feuerriegel and Neumann (2017): Language That Matters: Statistical Inferences for Polarity Identification in Natural Language, Working Paper, Chair for Information Systems Research, University of Freiburg, Germany.